-This feature requires the Paladin integration with QuickBooks.
+This feature requires Paladin integration with QuickBooks.
 When you have this integration turned on, vendor bills are automatically created in QuickBooks shortly after you receive inventory in Paladin.
 An invoice is created for each receiving event.
-If you receive items on a purchase order incrementally, an QuickBooks bill is created each time you receive items on the purchase order.
+If you receive items on a purchase order incrementally, a QuickBooks bill is created each time you receive items on the purchase order.

-- VENDOR (supplier) shows the details from Paladin
+- VENDOR (supplier) shows the details from Paladin.

 - DATE is from the Apply Freight Cost window.